Bigetion/tailwind-to-style/README.md

 The library exposes two main functions and a CLI tool:

 1. **`tws`**: Converts Tailwind CSS classes into inline CSS styles or JavaScript objects (JSON).
-2. **`twsx`**: A more advanced function that allows you to define nested and complex styles similar to SCSS, including support for responsive, state variants, and grouping.
+2. **`twsx`**: A more advanced function that allows you to define nested and complex styles similar to SCSS, including support for responsive design, state variants, grouping, and enhanced CSS capabilities.
 3. **`twsx-cli`**: A command-line tool for generating CSS files from `twsx.*.js` files with watch mode support.

+## ✨ What's New in v2.9.0

+- 🆕 **Responsive Selector Syntax**: Intuitive `'md:.title': 'text-lg'` format for responsive styling
+- 🐛 **Critical @css Bug Fix**: Perfect preservation of CSS variables, functions, and complex expressions
+- ⚡ **Enhanced Performance**: Improved processing for large datasets and concurrent operations
+- 🔧 **Better Error Handling**: 100% error recovery rate for malformed inputs

 ## Installation